jessefs/jessefs/README.md

 ## Hello there 👋

-I am a DevOps
+💻 I am a DevOps engineer.

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+💡 I am a person who loves new challenges and I am always willing to learn new things.

+😎 I like to play guitar 🎸, watch series and movies📺, and read books📘.

 <!---
 jessefs/jessefs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.